Domain-Connect/exampleservice/README.md

 Run python and import statelesshosting.py (from statelesshosting import *).

 Then use the command "run_all()".
-This will run the bottle development server on port 80 (you'll need root privilage to do this.
+This will run the bottle development server on port 80 (you'll need root privilage to do this).

 # Accessing the app